 To specify the rotating propeller in our model, a moving reference frame (MRF) rotating zone is employed.
 The following picture shows how to create it:

 In the pop-up window, assign the Rotating Zone volume and set up the parameters as shown in the picture:

 You can read more on the topic of MRF rotating zones at the corresponding documentation page:

-For the numeric solver parameters, there is only one parameter that will be changed: The Number of non-orthogonality correctors.
+For the numeric solver parameters, one parameter will be changed: The Number of non-orthogonal correctors.
 This will allow the solver to achieve a better solution for the tetrahedral mesh created by the SimScale standard mesher algorithm: